Charles Schwab review

 Cons: Where Charles Schwab could improve

-With all the other investor-friendly advantages at Schwab, it feels nitpicky to target the broker’s fees for transferring out your account.
-A partial transfer is now free (down from $25 before), while a full transfer will cost you $50.
+With all the other investor-friendly advantages at Schwab, it feels nitpicky to target the broker’s fees for a couple of services — but they do stand out.
+If you want to make a partial transfer out of your account, that’s now free (down from $25 previously), while a full transfer will cost you $50.
 Although Schwab is generally good about not hitting you up for fees here and there, that’s not really the case with transfer fees.
 Key rival Fidelity somehow manages to get away without charging those fees, so Schwab probably could, too.

 Investment options